-- 50 years or older with two or more risk factors for severe disease
+- 50 years or older with 1 or more risk factors for severe disease

-- An Aboriginal or Torres Strait Islander person aged 30 years or older with two or more risk factors for severe disease
+- An Aboriginal or Torres Strait Islander person aged 30 years of age or older with 1 or more risk factors for severe disease

 - 18 years or older and immunocompromised.